-High moisture can lead to many physical problems—like breast blisters, which are bad for scoring at the processing plant.
-Bacteria love moisture—it helps the bad stuff like clostridium, which causes dermatitis and enteritis, multiply quickly and take over natural defenses, which can lead to all kinds of illness and disease outbreak.
+High moisture can lead to many physical problems like breast blisters, which are bad for scoring at the processing plant.
+Bacteria love moisture—it helps the bad stuff like Clostridium, which causes dermatitis and enteritis, multiply quickly and take over natural defenses, which can lead to all kinds of illness and disease outbreak.

-This is where BURNED FEET find their cause.
+This is where burned feet find their cause.
 Footpad dermatitis, also called ammonia burn or scald, is almost exclusively caused by the corrosive effects of wet litter.
 If you have seen footpad dermatitis in your house, you know it causes necrotic lesions, which are blistering scabs, on the bottoms of the paws.
 When we humans get a blister or cut on our feet, we are not as interested in playing in a basketball game or going on a run.

-While that might sound like something you’d hear from an animal activist—the truth is that sore feet keep birds from moving, WHICH makes them less likely to move to eat or drink.
+While that might sound like something you’d hear from an animal activist, the truth is that sore feet keep birds from moving, which makes them less likely to move to eat or drink.
 Less food and water translates into lower weights and lower performance.
 Keeping floors dry and birds' paws healthy helps grow bigger birds and paychecks, regardless of whether China buys a single chicken foot.

 What causes wet litter?

-Nipple overflow—like Jason talked about in last week’s video, water usage and water consumption are two different things.
+Nipple overflow.
+Like Jason talked about in last week's video, water usage and water consumption are two different things.
 Birds’ beaks can only hold so much water.
 Any excess goes onto the floor, so monitoring water at the nipple will help keep your floor dry!
 Improper ventilation, leaky water lines and poor drainage from storm runoff can also create wet litter.
 These are things that require plain ole manual labor to fix.
 Southland Organics would not be much of a help in these areas without coming to visit and staying for dinner.

 Managing litter is the key to a dry floor.

-Carbon and nitrogen are part of nature’s design to turn things that are dead into something that can be used as life-giving fuel.
+Carbon and nitrogen are part of nature’s design to turn things that are dead into things that can be used as life-giving fuel.
 Carbon naturally occurs as part of the decomposition process.
 It helps convert elements that cannot be used on their own, like nitrogen, into food for plants.
 Litter is packed with nitrogen—that’s why some people want it to fertilize plants.
 But with the constant flow of nitrogen in a poultry house, it’s hard for natural processes to decompose the litter at a rate that keeps the carbon balance needed for healthy floors.

-Our product, Litter Life, adds biologically active, organic carbon and organic acids to balance help the ratio and help accelerate the decomposition process.
+Our product, Litter Life, adds biologically active, organic carbon and organic acids to balance the ratio and help accelerate the decomposition process.
 This accelerated process of breaking litter down naturally keeps moisture from building up.
 And it doesn’t have to be just wet from the litter—even in the cases of condensation and water accumulation from lines, Litter Life helps greatly in drying the litter floor.

 If you need help with litter moisture management or simply would like to learn more, the Southland Organics team is here.
-Connect with me, Allen Reynolds at email@example.com or 800-608-3755.
+Connect with me, Allen Reynolds, at email@example.com or 800-608-3755.